KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Culture
 • Perceptual structure

-No tradition is wholly wrong,
+No tradition is wholly inaccurate,
 no tradition is wholly complete.

 Zenetism does not seek to replace or invalidate.